ALGOMA ROTARY SCIENCE FAIR - 2018

 He designed the cart, programmed the GPS app, and wrote code to drive the cart.

-Shail Giroux won for First Place JUNIOR he's only in Grade EIGHT !!
+Shail Giroux won for First Place JUNIOR not a bad way to start the day.

 Then he cleaned up with several other special awards, including